 A mentor is someone you can look to for guidance and support.

-It can also be a person living the same battles you’re facing and doing well in the process.
+A mentor can also be a person facing the same battles you’re facing and doing well in the process.

 Mentorship is valuable within the addiction recovery process because it provides an opportunity to learn from those who have walked your path.
 Yet, mentors shouldn’t be seen as responsible for your relapse or success.